BrightCubes/terraform-azure-workshop/module-3/README.md

 There may also be cases where you want to add parameters to your template that you want to have visible somewhere.
 An example we will explore here is the VM shutdown schedule.
 You may want to let the user configure this shutdown schedule, but also show it in the tags on the Overview pane of your virtual machine in the Azure Portal to make it clear this is configured.<p>

 > First find the way Terraform configures the automated shutdown schedules for Azure VMs.
+(HINT: look for Azure DevTest).
 Next, create two variable definitions called `vm_shutdown_time` and `enable_auto_shutdown`.
 Add these variables to the shutdown schedule resource and add both variables to the tags of your Azure VM as a string in a `key=value` pair.

 **Bonus points**: Create a variable validation rule to validate that the value inputted to the `vm_shutdown_time` variable is of the format Terraform expects for that specific property argument.